Rvirgenslane/Hotgenes/README.md

 # Hotgenes (deprecated repo)

-If you read about this package or saw a talk about, this is not the official repo.
+If you read about this package or saw a talk about it, this is not the official repo.

 This package reads the DESeq2 or Limma output files to provide